 On all social media platforms there are rude people and trolls just waiting to bait you into the next online showdown.
 Everytime you engage, a digital footprint of your level of professionalism is left behind, so be sure to avoid any overly negative, inappropriate, or aggressive interactions.

 Once you’ve built a valuable and engaging LinkedIn presence, you can use that to leverage new and existing relationships.
-One great way to feature your LinkedIn activity is to embed a social media aggregator on your website.
+You can even feature your other social media activity on LinkedIn with a link to your personal social media aggregator.
 Your posts, activity, and engagements will be updated and featured daily.

-This allows your website visitors to get a further glimpse into your business network, hopefully incentivizing them to do business with you or at least connect.
+This allows your LinkedIn visitors to get a further glimpse into your business network, hopefully incentivizing them to do business with you or at least connect.

 LinkedIn is truly a fantastic way to grow your business, or your personal brand.